MetaMask/metamask-docs/services/reference/zksync/index.md

     {
       href: "../../../developer-tools/dashboard/get-started/create-api/",
       title: "Create an API key",
-      description: "Learn how to create an API key and secure and share it with your team."
+      description: "Learn how to create an API key, secure it, and share it with your team."
     }
   ]}
 />